krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Common-Patterns-FallbackStatic'/>
 ### Fallback: Static

-Some fallbacks can return default values statically embedded in code that doesn't cause the feature or service to be removed as "fail silent" often does, but would cause default behavior to occur.
+Fallbacks can return default values statically embedded in code.
+This doesn&#8217;t cause the feature or service to be removed in the way that &ldquo;fail silent&rdquo; often does, but instead causes default behavior to occur.

-For example, if a command is returning a true/false based on user credentials but the command execution fails it can default to true:
+For example, if a command returns a true/false based on user credentials but the command execution fails, it can default to true:

 ```java
     @Override